Sevilla FC vs. Real Madrid – Match Report – April 17, 2022

 He sealed a creditable comeback with goals from the Brazilian Rodrygo Goes, Nacho Fernández and Karim Benzema, after going into the break with a 2-0 draw.

 Carlo Ancelotti’s team came from behind and 2-0 against to increase their lead over Sevilla to 15 points.
-Rakitic and Lamela had put the locals ahead, but Rodrygo, Nacho and Benzema were in charge of turning the scoreboard.
+Rakitic and Lamela had put the locals ahead, but Rodrygo, Nacho and Benzema turned the scoreboard around.

 After a great first half by Sevilla, which stifled the leader with its pressure and went 2-0 up with goals from the Croatian Ivan Rakitic and the Argentine Erik Lamela (minutes 21 and 25), Madrid changed the setting in the second, to come back and he achieved it with sufficiency with goals from Rodrygo (m.50), Nacho (m.82) after another Vinicius was annulled before considering the referee, after consulting the VAR, who touched the ball with his forearm and the decisive of Benzema already in 92.